soltysh/talks/2018/devconf/text.md

 ???

-While building the builder image I was also using the s2i CLI for testing if it's working as it should this step unsurprisingly finished fast and without any problems.
+While building the builder image I was also using the s2i CLI for testing if it's working as it should.
+So unsurprisingly this step finished fast and without any problems.
-A few observations I've had back then was that I should probably improve the logging information so that it's clear what is being built and from where, since from start I allowed specifying different repository URLs through environment variables injected into build configuration.
+A few observations I've had back then, was that I should probably improve the logging information so that it's clear what is being built and from where, since from start I allowed specifying different repository URLs through environment variables injected into build configuration.